 But that’s me.
 You might feel entirely different.

 The day I heard those words, you have a cancer, I was home alone with my dogs.
-After my Tuesday biopsy, I had been told I would get the results on the following Thursday.
-This is what the doctor dear hubby and I had originally met with to discuss my highly suspicious tumor had told us.
+After my Tuesday biopsy, I was told I would get the results the following Thursday.
+This is what the doctor Dear Hubby and I had originally met with to discuss my highly suspicious tumor had told us.
 He said he’d call me himself.
 I believed him.
-Why wouldn’t I?

 Who in her right mind wouldn’t be angry?

 But the point of this post is that it’s probably a good idea to talk with your doctor(s) about how you’d like to receive bad, or good for that matter, medical news.

 If you’re like me, you might prefer getting test results over the phone.
 If you prefer a face-to-face conversation, that likely can be arranged.

 If you are a doctor delivering news (any kind) over the phone, I would suggest when you do make that call, to first ask your patient this simple question: Is this a good time to talk?

 I received a bad-news-sort-of-call from my oncologist during the holiday season while I was Christmas shopping at the mall.
 Granted, I should not have answered my phone without first checking caller ID, but I assumed it was Dear Hubby or one of my kids.
 Wrong.
 I also should have told her it was not a good time for me to talk, but I didn’t think of that at the time.

 Trust me, the mall is not the ideal place to hear distressing news.

 Bottom line is, there is no perfect time or perfect way to receive tough-to-hear medical news.
 But your needs and preferences should come first.
 Your wishes should be honored whenever possible.